 When a client starts to look at a sculpture, one of the first items we discuss during the design process is what size the piece will be.
 Naturally, clients usually comment “Life Size.”

-That being said, sometimes I do advise commissioning a true-to-size sculpture for certain scenes.
+That being said, sometimes I do advise commissioning a true-to-size piece for certain scenes.
 For example, sculpting the Nevada Fire Fighters Memorial, we chose to do all 5 firefighters in life size.
 This special memorial was designed for the viewer to be immersed in the scene, going in between the sculptures and being engaged with the scene.
 It was important for me to have a genuine connection to these firefighters saving a downed firefighter, and it was achieved in making it this size.

 The Colorado Law memorial is an example of an over-life-size sculpture.
 This memorial had a significant amount of open space around it, so creating a larger than life size sculpture to draw the eye in and command the space was important to create the feeling of importance and respect.